-- (i) methods with fast asymptotic convergence (e.g. interior-point, SQP) with expensive steps and - (ii) methods with slow asymptotic convergence and cheap steps, requiring only (approximate) gradient information.
+- (i) methods with fast asymptotic convergence (e.g. interior-point, SQP, quasi-Newton) with expensive steps and - (ii) methods with slow asymptotic convergence and cheap steps, requiring only (approximate) function / gradient information.

-The latter are more appealling when we need only an approximate solution.
-The best algorithms may combine both approaches!
+The latter may be more appealling when we need only an approximate solution.
+The best algorithms may combine both approaches.